nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### The Main Window
 ![Ui](images/Ui.png)
-This is the main view that welcomes you when you first start the Foster Family app.
+This is the main view that welcomes you when you start up Foster Family.

 ### The Profile Page
 ![Profile](images/screenshots/ProfilePage.png)